dustywhite7/pythonMikkeli/courseSlides/7 - Regression.md

 ![bg left 99%](regression2.png)

 Whoops!
-What if there is another variable?
+It turns out there is another variable.
+What now!?

 ---